Code-Institute-Submissions/neo-data-milestone-project/README.md

 The search input area uses the bootstrap grid system to maintain layout over the full range of screen resolutions.
 The area is separated into two columns each with a width of 12.
 The first column contains a ‘p’ element which contains the descriptive text for the website.
 Additionally, it contains an input box for the user to select a date to begin a NEO search.
 Upon focus, the input box will display a calendar which allows a date to be selected or alternatively a date can be manually entered.
 The second column contains the buttons used to begin the search or to change the date in the input box to the previous or next weeks.
-These bittons were styled using Bootstrap.
+These buttons were styled using Bootstrap.
 If no date is selected within the input box and one of the buttons is pressed: the input box will display the text: ‘Please enter a date’.
 If the date entered is in an incorrect format thenan alert will be displayed stating that 'An invalid date has been entered'.